monster-js/monster-js/docs/store/subscriptions.md

 1. **React to state changes**: Automatically trigger updates when the store’s state or selectors change.
 2. **Keep your UI in sync**: Ensure that your UI always reflects the latest state without manual intervention.
-3. **Improve performance**: Limit re-renders to only when the relevant data has changed.
+3. **Improve performance**: Limit recalculation to only when the relevant data has changed.

 Subscriptions are an essential part of building dynamic, responsive applications with the Monster JS Framework Store.